smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 III.1 General Architecture
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Simple SmartAnthill system consists of one Controlling PC and one or more devices controlled by it (see smartanthill-overall-architecture-diagram for an example topology).
+Simple SmartAnthill system consists of one Controlling PC and one or more devices controlled by it (see *SmartAnthill Overall Architecture* diagram above for an example topology).

-Controlling PC is a relatively complex device (such as Raspberry Pi PC) which normally runs several pieces of software: system control software, SmartAnthill Central Controller (also known as 'Anthill'), and SmartAnthill Router.
+Controlling PC is a relatively complex device (such as Raspberry Pi PC) which normally runs several pieces of software: System Control Software, SmartAnthill Central Controller (also known as "SmartAnthill Core"), and SmartAnthill Router.

-* System control software is intended to be easily customizable according to customer needs.
-It can be very different, but we aim to support OpenHAB, and to support pretty much any programming language which can support one of the REST, or websockets, or sockets.
+* **System Control Software** is intended to be easily customizable according to customer needs.
+It can be very different, but we aim to support OpenHAB, and to support pretty much any programming language which can support one of the REST, WebSockets or Sockets.
 SmartAnthill project as such doesn't provide control software, it is rather a service which can be used by a control software.
-* SmartAnthill Central Controller is responsible for receiving requests (via REST etc.) from System control software and taking necessary measures to execute them via SACCP protocol (see document
+* **SmartAnthill Central Controller** is responsible for receiving requests (via REST etc.) from System Control Software and taking necessary measures to execute them via :ref:`saccp`.
-  :ref:`saprotostack` for details).
-* SmartAnthill Router is responsible for translating IP-based requests into bus-specific requests for SmartAnthill Simple Devices (see below for definition of 'SmartAnthill Simple Device'; also see document
-  :ref:`saprotostack` for details).
+* **SmartAnthill Router** is responsible for translating IP-based requests into bus-specific requests for :ref:`SmartAnthill Simple Devices <sasimpledev>` (also see document :ref:`saprotostack` for details).

 SmartAnthill Router operates one or more 'buses'.
 Each SmartAnthill bus can be either a traditional wired bus (such as CAN bus), or a wireless 'bus'.
 Wireless SmartAnthill 'buses' do not imply any wired connection, they just represent certain domain of wireless connections; for example, one wireless 'bus' can be a IEEE 802.15.4 'bus' controlling some devices connected via IEEE 802.15.4, and at the same time another wireless 'bus' can be a 431 MHz RF 'bus' controlling some other devices connected via 431 MHz RF.
 Each bus (wired or wireless) has one or more simple devices (such as sensors or actuators) connected to it (in case of wireless buses, the connection is wireless).